-- 10. UCD will nominate a senior member of staff as the Research Integrity Officer (RIO) and another member of staff of a different gender as a nominated alternative to act in the RIO's absence or in instances of a potential or perceived conflict of interest.
-UCD will also nominate a senior individual from each of UCD Human Resources and UCD Research and Innovation who should liaise with the Research Integrity Officer to provide support as necessary. - 11.
+10. UCD will nominate a senior member of staff as the Research Integrity Officer (RIO).
+UCD will also nominate a Deputy Research Integrity Officer who shall be another member of staff of a different gender who shall be the nominated alternative to act in the RIO's absence or in instances of a potential or perceived conflict of interest.
+UCD will also nominate a senior individual from each of

+- UCD Human Resources and UCD Research and Innovation who should liaise with the Research Integrity Officer to provide support as necessary. - 11.
 The Research Integrity Officer should be an individual with significant knowledge and experience of research, and should not be the President, the Director of Human Resources or the Vice President for Research, Innovation & Impact.
 They will report to the President, and will be appointed for a fixed term of office. - 12.
-The Research Integrity Officer will have responsibility for: - receiving any allegations of research misconduct; - deciding whether the allegations received would, if upheld, fit within the definition of research misconduct as defined in UCD's Research Integrity Policy; - initiating and overseeing the procedure for investigating allegations of misconduct in research; - maintaining information records in accordance with the data retention requirements set out in paragraphs 64-68 below; - ensuring confidentiality of the process within the limits outlined in paragraph 16 below; - communicating findings of the relevant panels detailed below and issuing correspondence to both the Complainant and the Respondent; - reporting on the investigation to internal contacts and where appropriate, in coordination with the Vice President for Research, Innovation & Impact, to external organisations; and - carrying out the other duties conferred on the Research Integrity Officer by UCD's Research Integrity Policy and this Procedure. - 13.
+The Research Integrity Officer will have responsibility for: - · receiving any allegations of research misconduct; - deciding whether the allegations received would, if upheld, fit within the definition of research misconduct as defined in UCD's Research Integrity Policy; - initiating and overseeing the procedure for investigating allegations of misconduct in research; - maintaining information records in accordance with the data retention requirements set out in paragraphs 65-69 below; - ensuring confidentiality of the process within the limits outlined in paragraph 16 below; - communicating findings of the relevant panels detailed below and issuing correspondence to both the Complainant and the Respondent; - reporting on the investigation to internal contacts and where appropriate, in coordination with the Vice President for Research, Innovation & Impact, to external organisations; and - carrying out the other duties conferred on the Research Integrity Officer by UCD's Research Integrity Policy and this Procedure. - 13.
 The Research Integrity Officer shall not personally be appointed to any inquiry or investigation panel, nor seek to influence the findings of said panels.